Wanukaka to the western tip of Sumba

 With the end of the cocoa plantation the road becomes better.
-1 Km further near a church, a road branches to the south.
+1 km further near a church, a road branches to the south.
 It leads directly to the western side Rita beach.
 The beach is beautiful, but protected only moderately by a reef, caution when bathing.
 The terrain is already marked - inscription is in Cyrillic.

-About 4 km further there are several paths that lead towards the cliffs and also to various beaches.
+About 4 km further northwest there are several paths that lead towards the cliffs and also to various beaches.
 Just ask the locals for the way.
 Here the water is crystal clear, but the surf is often too strong for swimming.

 8 km further you reach Bondokodi in the district of Kodi.
 Kodi is the westernmost district of Sumba.
 It is well known for the highest roofs of traditional houses.
 Sometimes these roofs look like pointed caps, they bend somewhat - lacking only the bobble.
-Tourists also come because of the beaches and for surfing.
-You can bathe for sure, but if you are looking for gorgeous tropical beaches, you will be disappointed.
+Bondokodi is the regional center and 2 km from the coast, Pero (Perro), a small village at the coast.
+Bondokodi is Christian - Pero Muslim.
+Both places are the starting point for excursions to villages in the area.Tourists also come because of the beaches.
+Beaches stretch about 15 km from the western tip of Sumba to the southeast.
+Despite the protective reefs the surf is very strong at high tide, mainly in the south-east.
+You can bathe only when the waves are not too high.
+If you are looking for gorgeous tropical beaches, you will be disappointed.

-The western tip of Sumba is again extremely dry.
-An in the beginning narrow road splits from Bukubani and soon leads to a wide and asphalted road that runs parallel to the coast through the savannah, and to the traditional village and beach Karoso (Karosso, Waitungga).
-Here the beach is wider again, with fine sand and pleasant surf.
-Further east, steep cliffs begin.
-Between the rocks are the beach Mandorak, and 500 meters further a small landing for boats.
+At the branch to the northeast, the asphalted tourist road starts parallel to the coast, across the savanna and until almost to Waikelo.
+The first highlight on this road is Mandorak with a small bay and mooring for fishing boats.
+A sandy beach is 500 meters further southwest.
 A Kilometre further is the turquoise picturesque lagoon Danau Weekuri (Wekuri, Waikuri), which has an underground connection with the sea.
-Some years ago the lagoon was only accessible by a hiking trail through the jungle, today everything is already concreted, and there are crowds of mobile dealers around.
+Until 2012, the lagoon was only accessible by a hiking trail through the jungle, today everything is already concreted, and there are flocs of mobile dealers around.

 Along this route there are some very tiny beaches.
 They are so small that fishing boats have to be pulled up by ropes during high tide.
 In between paths lead some cliffs with great views of the turquoise sea.
-You get to this area by a maze of newly created gravel or tourist roads.
-Between Pemuda and Waitabula several ways leads to 2 circular sinkholes filled with brackish water (this are no salt lakes).
-All around, it's lovely green.
+Shortly before Waikelo there are some event centers, some of which are still under construction.
+The road ends as a dead end before Waikelo, it is best to leave the area before at the asphalt road to the district administrative center at Kadula.

 The coastal strip between Kodi and Waitabula is densely populated with intensive agriculture.
 People live scattered in their lands or in traditional villages.
 The harvest is often not enough to live on, because of the drought.
 This area is one of the poorest in Sumba.